-Report: There are toxic chemicals in over half of make up brands
+Report: There are toxic chemicals in more than half of makeup brands

 Remind me why PFAS are bad?

 They’re associated with a raft of health ailments ranging from cancers to high cholesterol (you can read about them here).
-Short version: no, you don’t want them on your face.
+Short version: You don’t want them on your face.
 “Lipstick wearers may inadvertently eat several pounds of lipstick in their lifetimes,” says Graham Peaslee, senior author of the study and professor of physics at the University of Notre Dame.
 “But unlike food, chemicals in lipstick and other makeup and personal care products are almost entirely unregulated in the U.S. and Canada.
 As a result, millions of people are unknowingly wearing PFAS and other harmful chemicals on their faces and bodies daily.”

 Which brands of makeup should I avoid?

-The study did not single out individual companies, but said the problem is endemic.
+The study did not single out individual companies, but said the problem is endemic to the cosmetics industry.

-Why didn’t someone do this earlier?
+Why didn’t someone figure this out earlier?

 Conclusively pinpointing the widespread presence of unlisted ingredients is a project.
-This study was a five-year, 3-country effort by 16 researchers at 5 universities and the Green Science Policy Institute.
-The researchers began by abandoning their labs for stores like Target, Sephora and Ulta Beauty, where they purchased 231 cosmetics, and then screened their ingredients.
+This study was a five-year, three-country effort by 16 researchers at five universities and the Green Science Policy Institute.
+The researchers purchased 231 products at stores like Target, Sephora, and Ulta Beauty, then screened their ingredients.

-Okay, so what makeups should I avoid?
+So what types of products should I avoid?

-They found indications of PFAS in:
+Researchers found indications of PFAS in:

-- 82% of water proof mascaras
+- 82% of waterproof mascaras

 - 63% of foundations and liquid lipsticks

-- 55-58% of eye and lip cosmetics.
+- 55%-58% of eye and lip cosmetics

-So, if reading labels won’t keep me safe, what should I do?
+If reading labels won’t keep me safe, what should I do?

-Know that many of the PFAS-containing products were advertised as “long-lasting” or “wear-resistant.”
+Know that many of the products containing PFAS were advertised as “long-lasting” or “wear-resistant.”

-Why are they still in makeup at all?
+Why are PFAs even used in makeup?

 Good question.
-Co-author Arlene Blum, executive director of the Green Science Policy Institute, points out that PFAS are not, actually, necessary ingredients in makeup, and should simply be banned.
+Arlene Blum, coauthor of the study and executive director of the Green Science Policy Institute, points out that PFAS are not necessary ingredients in makeup and should simply be banned.
 “It’s past time to get the entire class of PFAS out of cosmetics and keep these harmful chemicals out of our bodies,” she says.
 In the meantime, researchers call for stronger labeling regulations.